 Everyone should warm up before exercising.
 Seniors require more time to get their muscles ready for action than younger adults.
 Walking with wrist or hand weights is an excellent warm-up.
 Simply performing upper body exercises with very light weights, or no weights at all, is another option.

 If your loved one needs help maintaining an active lifestyle and accomplishing daily tasks, consider hiring a professional caregiver.
-The senior care services Albuquerque, New Mexico, seniors need can vary.
+The services of home care Albuquerque seniors need can vary.
 Some need assistance a few hours a day, while others require more extensive around-the-clock assistance.
 At Home Care Assistance, we tailor our care plans based on each senior’s individual care needs, and the plans can be adjusted at any time.

 2. Practice Good Posture